Lroca88/Lroca88/README.md

 - 🎓 Graduated with an M.S. in Computer Science from Georgia Tech.
 - 🌱 I’m currently learning about kernel development.
 - 👯 I’m looking to collaborate on the Linux kernel.
 - ⚡ Fun fact: “Why are my golden retriever and my two kids so alike?
-They only understand my commands when there’s food involved!”
+They only follow my instructions when there’s food involved!”

 <!--